Tesla Powerwall 3 Rebate now Extended Until June 30th Powerwall Rebate Powerwall Rebate

 Courtesy of Julia Sakelli on Pexels

-What are Watts?
-Wattage or Watts (W) measure the power which involves combining the volts and amps (Watt formula: volts x amps = watts).
+Watts (W) measure the total power bring used or produced in an electrical system.
+Wattage or Watts (W) measure the power which involves combining the volts and amps.

 What's an Example of Watts?
 Using our hose example, power also applies to water where the amount of power is determined by the combined flow and pressure.
-Imagine your thumb over the hose nozzle, when the high flow is pressurised, it jets out a powerful flow… this is what electrical power is like.
+Imagine your thumb over the hose nozzle, when the high flow is pressurised, it jets out a powerful flow; this is what electrical power is like.

 What are Ohms?
 Ohms, also symbolised as ‘Ω’, represent the resistance in an electrical circuit, measuring how much that it resists flow (amps).

-What's an Example of Ohms?
+What's an example of Ohms?
 Using our water pipe analogy, think of Ohms like a narrower pipe that further restricts the amount of water flow there is.
 Higher resistance in a cable means that less current will flow and energy loss will occur.

 Hose reeled up